“Mum, Mum. Mum, Mum, Mum, Mum, Mum. Mum. Mum … MUUUUUUUUUMMM!”

-After 8 months of devoting myself to ‘homemaking’ and running our house, I’m starting to feel a little underemployed as a PA to an 8-year-old, 3-year-old and infant just emerging from the smiling amoeba phase.
-Yes, I know it’s a privilege.
-Yes, I know the fresh hell waiting for me in balancing fulltime work outside of the house with a family of 5 and one mildly dumb but very affectionate cat.
-Yes, I am enjoying some of the time and freedom I have committed myself to.
-Yes, I know not everyone is so lucky to get this time with their children.
+After 8 months of devoting myself to ‘homemaking’ and running our house, I was starting to feel a little underemployed as a PA to an 8-year-old, 3-year-old and infant just emerging from the smiling amoeba phase.
+Yes, I knew it was a privilege.
+Yes, I knew the fresh hell waiting for me in balancing fulltime work outside of the house with a family of 5 and one mildly dumb but very affectionate cat.
+Yes, I was enjoying some of the time and freedom I had committed myself to.
+Yes, I knew not everyone was so lucky to get this time with their children.

 Exercise, exercise, exercise

-This mostly comes in the form of walks.
-Every once in a while I do 10 press ups and 6 half-hearted crunches.
-I also ditch my family at least once a week to go skating with the local roller derby league.
-It’s one of the few sports I’ve found totally welcoming as a novice in my 30s.
-However, I recently tore my MCL (in a freak, non-violent accident) and have had to add more solutions to my list.
+This mostly came in the form of walks.
+Every once in a while I would do 10 press ups and 6 half-hearted crunches.
+I would also ditch my family at least once a week to go skating with the local roller derby league.
+It was one of the few sports I found totally welcoming as a novice in my 30s.

 Re-arrange the furniture

 I was getting pretty sick of staring at the inside of my house and starting compulsively trolling the real estate apps.
 Moving around the furniture quelled this restlessness nicely.
-So far the new peace I have found has lasted a whole 72 hours!
+The new peace I found lasted at least 72 hours!

 Commune with nature

-Husband left for work around 8am.
-Instead of my usual tidying up the kitchen, waiting for the first baby nap of the day and general hairbrushing/kindy-waiting game, I packed the girls up and went straight to the park.
+Husband would leave for work around 8am.
+Instead of my usual tidying up the kitchen, waiting for the first baby nap of the day and general hairbrushing/kindy-waiting game, I would pack up the girls and head straight to the park.
 Vitamin D!
 Hurrah!

-No one is paying me to do this home gig.
-I receive very little validation from the external world for just meeting my kids’ basic needs.
-However, my husband’s promotion is a reflection of the time I’ve given him by picking up some domestic slack.
-My stepson hasn’t missed a hockey game or a homework sheet this year.
-My 3YO knows how to crack an egg because we’ve had time to do so much baking (and eating) together.
+No one was paying me to do this home gig.
+I received very little validation from the external world for meeting my kids’ basic needs.
+However, my husband’s promotion was a reflection of the time I’d given him by picking up some domestic slack.
+My stepson hadn’t missed a hockey game or a homework sheet and my 3YO knew how to crack an egg because we’d had time to do so much baking (and eating) together.

 Phone a friend

-I’ve been Skype-dating my lunches with friends across the globe.
-I’ve put an open invite for a regular walk session (and met some new, lovely ladies).
-I’ve adopted and been adopted by my daughter’s friends’ mothers.
-As a result I’m ending up in some interesting places.
-Today I’m off for a gourmet lunch at the local polytechnic student-run restaurant.
-A very affordable way to scoff three courses.
+I would Skype-date my lunches with friends across the globe.
+I’d put an open invite for a regular walk session (and met some new, lovely ladies).
+I’d adopted and been adopted by my daughter’s friends’ mothers.
+As a result I ended up in some interesting places.

 Read a book during naptime